Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/input/geometry.rst

 UV Map
    To select a listed UV map.
 Color Layer
-   To select a listed vertex color data (Vertex Paint, Weight Paint).
+   To select a listed vertex color data (Vertex Paint).

 Outputs